jonjhiggins/fav-choons-csharp/README.md

 We forget our favourite music 🎵.
 Listening happens over multiple platforms making it hard to track.
 People enjoy the nostalgia of listening to their old music, but there isn’t a personalised way of doing this.

-Built using .net, entity framework, postgres
+Built using .net, entity framework, postgres.
+Hosted on Azure web app.

 ## Development